Do I Pay Tax on A Personal Injury Settlement?

 You do not have to record your personal injury compensation payment in your income tax return as taxable income.
 It also means you do not have to pay tax on your settlement money, nor do you pay any Capital Gains Tax on any lump sum personal injury compensation payment.

-However, if you earn interest on your settlement money, the interest earned may be taxable and may need to be recorded in your tax return.
+If you earn interest on your personal injurysettlement money, the interest earned may be taxable and may need to be recorded in your tax return.
 Similarly, if you use your settlement money to purchase an asset that is subject to Capital Gains Tax, you may be required to pay Capital Gains Tax when you sell that asset.

 This information should in no way be taken as financial or accounting advice.
 GC Law recommends that you speak to your accountant or financial planner when deciding how to invest your personal injury settlement money, to ensure that your personal circumstances are properly considered.